moalshafii/45K-Udemy-Course-WordPress-Posts/README.md

 - **Title**: The course title.
 - **Description**: A brief overview of the course.
-- **Content**: The main body of the post, featuring HTML elements like images, videos, and “Learn More” links.
+- **Content**: The main body of the post, featuring HTML elements like images, and links.
 - **Metadata**: Post : type,categories,and tags.
 - **SEO Optimization**: Includes meta tags for titles, descriptions, and images to improve search rankings.